esnet/EScp/README.md

   always takes at least 0.2 seconds because that is the rate at which the status bar updates.

-Zombie Receiver:

-  There are a few cases where you can end up with a Zombie receiver.
-If the sender is closed the receiver should always follow suit in short order.

 Error Messages:

   VRFY macro is used to terminate execution if the receiver runs into a